Compaq Presario: Compaq Presario 7000 series

-Design and features of the Presario 5000 and 7000 series
+Features and design of the Presario 5000 and 7000 series

-The 5000 and 7000 series was a major departure from previous generation Presario computers, as they moved away from the spaceship-derived design language used since the "Series 2" generation in 1996 in favor of a newly redesigned set of towers featuring a front case design that had a more sleek and stylish look-and-feel to it, distinguishing them from the previous Presario towers.
+Upon its introduction in 2000, the Compaq Presario 5000 and 7000 series set apart from previous generation Presario computers of the time by moving away from the spaceship-derived design language used since the "Series 2" generation in 1996 in favor of a newly redesigned set of towers that featured a refreshed front case design with a more sleek and stylish look-and-feel to it with curves throughout its front case, distinguishing them from the previous Presario towers.
 Its matching monitors and peripherals were also redesigned as well with the release of the new models, being made in the same design language as the tower cases themselves.

-Unique to the 5000 and 7000 series were the removable translucent colored plastic faceplates that became an integral part of the design of the towers.
-Removable speaker grills and keyboard panels offered in a similar fashion were also produced alongside the faceplates.
-These became part of a set of removable accessories officially known as the "MyStyle Accent Color Kits".
-Six colors of each kit were offered; one of them was used as the default color for all 5000 and 7000 series towers and peripherals produced for retail with the other five being offered as options.
+Unique to the 5000 and 7000 series were the removable translucent colored plastic faceplates that became an integral part of the new design of the towers.
+A set of removable speaker grills and keyboard panels offered in a similar fashion were also produced alongside the faceplates, being made as part of a set of removable accessories officially known as the MyStyle Accent Color Kits.
+Six colors were offered for each kit; one of them being used as the default color for all 5000 and 7000 series towers and peripherals produced for retail with the other five being offered as options.
 (Note: The six color options for the MyStyle Accent Color Kits include Smokey Quartz (gray; standard color for all models), Emerald Green, Ruby Red, Amber Orange, Sapphire Blue and Amethyst Purple.)
 One out of the five optional colors were included with some 5000 and 7000 models purchased between 2000 and 2001.
-Another set of removable faceplates and speaker grills known as the "WildStyle Accent Color Kits" was introduced in 2001 onwards as an option exclusive to the 5000 series, featuring six color options.
+Another set of removable faceplates and speaker grills known as the WildStyle Accent Color Kits was introduced in 2001 onwards exclusively for the 5000 series as an option, which featured inlaid graphics integrated into the design of the accessories and came with six different color options.
 (Note: The six color options for the WildStyle Accent Color Kits include Carbon Fiber, Burl Wood Grain, Brushed Steel, Cobalt Blue, Leopard and Light Wood Grain.)